 Margaret Cole is responsible for oversight of all legal, governance, risk, and compliance functions for New Forests.
 In this role she leads New Forests’ team of legal, governance, risk, and compliance professionals to provide services across the company’s international funds management business.
 Margaret has represented lenders and investors in emerging and developed markets worldwide and has also worked as counsel at the International Finance Corporation in Washington from 1991 until July 1995.
 She was a partner with international law firm White & Case from 1995-2005 and again from 2010-2015, working in London, Bangkok, Singapore, and Abu Dhabi.
 From 2005 until 2010, she was General Counsel of an internationally active principal investment and asset management company in the infrastructure, operating leasing, real estate, and corporate finance sectors.
 Prior to joining New Forests, Margaret was a partner with international law firm Pinsent Masons, based in Sydney.
 Margaret is a Graduate of the Australian Institute of Company Directors (GAICD), Member of the New York Bar, Solicitor, England and Wales, and a Member of the NSW Law Society.

 Radha Kuppalli leads New Forests’ Investor Services business unit.
 Her oversight includes product development and communication of New Forests’ investment strategies in the institutional investment market; integration of responsible investment and ESG innovations into investment strategy; client relations and funds marketing; brand stewardship and thought leadership to place New Forests as a leading investment manager in the forestry sector; and institutional investment and forestry markets research.
-She is a member of the company’s Executive Committee and is a member of various Investment Committees.
+She is a director of the board of New Forests Pty Ltd, member of the company’s Executive Committee, and a member of various Investment Committees.
 Radha has been with New Forests since 2006.
 Her 20-year career has been focused on driving capital markets toward investing in climate change solutions and sustainable development.
 Radha has a Bachelor of Arts in International Studies and Economic Theory from American University in Washington, D.C., and an MBA and master’s degree in Environmental Management from Yale University’s School of Management and School of Forestry and Environmental Studies.
 She is on the Advisory Board of the Center for Business and Environment at Yale University and is an associate of the Yale World Fellows Program.
 She is also an alumna of the Junior Fellows Program of the Carnegie Endowment for International Peace.

 Mark Rogers is responsible for managing the Australia-New Zealand business and overseeing the investments in ANZFF and ANZFF2 and the deployment of ANZFF3.
 He manages a team of dedicated professionals in forestry operations, acquisitions, and financial analytics for Australia New Zealand with a key focus on clients service.
 He has nearly 20 years experience in real asset sales and acquisition, regulation, greenfields project development, and finance.
 Mark sits on a number of New Forests’ Investment Committees and operating company boards.
 He has also had extensive experience as a Non-Executive Director on numerous other real asset companies (such as Anglian Water, Electricity North West, and Hazelwood Power Corporation).
 Mark has a Bachelor of Arts, a Bachelor of Economics, and a Masters of Law from the Australian National University in Australia and is a graduate member of the Australian Institute of Company Directors.